-e-Learning courses are typically taken by senior students. e-Learning courses provide opportunities for students to be able to access courses that they might not otherwise be able to take in a face to face class.
-As well, e-Learning is a now commonly found at the post-secondary level (apprenticeships, college, or university), and is often used in workplace training.
+eLearning courses are typically taken by senior students to fulfil missing graduation requirements.
+This provides opportunities for students to be able to access courses that they might not otherwise be able to take in a face-toface class.
+As well, eLearning is now commonly found at the post-secondary level (apprenticeships, college, or university), and is often used in workplace training.
+All students must be registered in a school in their home board before accessing eLearning opportunities.
+For this reason, schools may receive registration requests from students who are currently considered as home-schooled students.